IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 |V_i| |V_j| \sin(\theta^p_{\omega ni} - \theta^p_{\omega nj}) = \frac{X_{ijc} f^p_{\omega nijc} - R_{ijc} q^p_{\omega nijc}}{S_B} \quad \forall p \omega nijc
 ```

-Note the minus.
-The product of the two magnitudes is not a variable here, so the relation is imposed as an envelope over
+The product of the two voltage magnitudes is not a variable of this formulation, so the relation is imposed as an
-the voltage band rather than as an equality.
+envelope over the voltage band rather than as an equality.

 Angle difference band [rad] «`eAngleBandUp`» «`eAngleBandLo`»